Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-04-05-Tutorial_Of_Numpy.md

 sum_{k=1}^n x_k y_k\ = x_1y_1+\ x_2y_2+ \dots + x_ny_n
 $$

-by the above definition, If I multiply a vector by another vector
+by the above definition, If I multiply a vector by another vector,

 ahead of entering the process of vector-vector multiplication, you will have to think of **v, w** as column vector as follows :